Skip to main content

 --agent <id> \

---to-root # move Assignment to root level
+--to-root # move Agent to root level

-## Revisions
+Revisions

 A Revision is a versioned Setup snapshot of an Assignment.
 Each time you publish changes, a new Revision is created.
-Most workflows don't need to manage Revisions directly — Jobs always use the latest Revision automatically.
+Most workflows don’t need to manage Revisions directly — Runs always use the latest Revision automatically.
 Use these commands when you need to roll back, compare versions, or update a specific Revision in place.

 duvo revisions list --agent <agent-id> # list all Revisions